 How do I put on a wig?

 After removing your wig from the box, take off the protective hairnet (if the style has one) and give it a good shake.
 If it is a ready-to-wear synthetic hair wig, you are ready to go!
-If it requires customisation (such as trimming a lace front), we recommend you consult a hair stylist or visit one of our salons.
+If it requires customisation (such as trimming a lace front), we recommend you consult a wig specialist or visit our salon.

 If you have a lot of your own hair, the first step is to gather it back and up.
 One great trick is to separate the hair into two sections on each side of your head.
 Twist the hair as you pull it back and around the head so that it will eventually lay flat.
 This tactic can help avoid a pony tail bulge.
 You may choose to use pins, braids, wig caps (recommended) or a great product called Sure Grip to secure your hair.
 A wig cap can be helpful even without hair to keep wigs secure and in place.